-- A. In our opinion, all current assets appearing in the Balance Sheet as at March 31, 2023 have a value on realisation in the ordinary course of the Company's business at least equal to the amount at which they are stated in the Balance Sheet. - B. Balance of trade receivables, trade payables and loans and advances are subject to confirmation from respective parties and reconciliation, if any. - C. Previous year figures have been regrouped, re-arranged and re-classified wherever necessary to conform to current year's classification. - D. Transactions and balances with values below the rounding off norm adopted by the Company have been reflected as "0" in the financial statements. - E. Since the nature of Real Estate & Financial Service Business of the Company is such that profit/ (loss) do not necessarily accrue evenly over the years, the profit/loss of the year may not be representative of the preceding year.
+- A. All current assets appearing in the Balance Sheet as at March 31, 2024 have a value on realisation in the ordinary course of the Company's business at least equal to the amount at which they are stated in the Balance Sheet. - B. Balance of trade receivables, trade payables and loans and advances are subject to confirmation from respective parties and reconciliation, if any. - C. Previous year figures have been regrouped, re-arranged and re-classified wherever necessary to conform to current year's classification. - D. Transactions and balances with values below the rounding off norm adopted by the Company have been reflected as "0" in the financial statements. - E. Since the nature of Real Estate & Financial Service Business of the Company is such that profit/ (loss) do not necessarily accrue evenly over the years, the profit/loss of the year may not be representative of the preceding year. - F. The Company has used accounting software for maintaining its books of accounts for the year ended 31st March, 2024 which has features of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transaction recorded in the software.
+Further, there is not any instance of the audit trail features being tempered with.